-Why Paying For Stuff Is So Complicated Now
+How Software Ate the Point of Sale

 “The payment card is merely an access device, a means for identifying the cardholder to the vast electronic financial network that lies behind it,” Stearns wrote in an essay in Paid: Tales of Dongles, Checks, and Other Money Stuff.
 Your card is a fob for walking into the vast digital storehouse where the “alphanumeric data” formerly known as money is kept.

 From the very beginning, American credit cards have been relatively insecure.
-If Square can build a dirt-cheap way to read your credit card, so can fraudsters who built devices called “skimmers” which can steal the data off cards, re-encode it onto a new one, and voila, someone is swiping their way around with your account.
+If Square can build a dirt-cheap way to read your credit card, so can fraudsters who built devices called “skimmers” which can steal the data off cards, reencode it onto a new one, and, voila, someone is swiping their way around with your account.
 You might think your signature is a security measure, but it’s basically theater.
 The only real security in the system is on the network level, where banks process transaction data to look for “suspicious activity.”

 Chip-card technology—known as EMV in the industry—is more secure.
 The data can’t be easily skimmed from the chip, as it stores important information in an encrypted format.
 For these reasons, it’s been standard in Europe for more than two decades.
 But not in the United States.

 Some of that was timing.
-If you installed a brand-new system in the 1970s, you probably didn’t want to buy all new hardware in the 1980s.
+One, if you installed a brand-new system in the 1970s, you probably didn’t want to buy all new hardware in the 1980s.
 Two, swiping is super fast and super easy.
 “Swiping is a really good experience,” said Jesse Dorogusker, the head of hardware at Square.
 “It sets a really high bar for convenience and speed.”
 Even if Square can spend the development resources to get its chip-card processing down to three seconds, other systems might take much longer—try counting, you might get to 10 or even 12 sometimes.
 “It makes for an inconsistent ecosystem,” Dorogusker said.
-Three, IBM, the developer of the mag-stripe card, was in the database business, so promoting more backend data processing seemed like a good idea to them.
+Three, IBM, the developer of the mag-stripe card, was in the database business, so promoting more back-end data processing seemed like a good idea to them.

-And so, authorization and fraud detection took place in the bank’s mainframes, while the reader and the card basically were dumb access devices hooked up to a network.
+And so, authorization and fraud detection took place in the bank’s mainframes, while the reader and the card were basically dumb access devices hooked up to a network.
 This was convenient for customers, but if you were a merchant, not only did you need a special account with a bank that allowed you to transact with cards, but you also had to deal with the whole front-end to that system.
-As Lana Swartz, a media-studies professor at the University of Virginia and the co-editor of Paid, said to me, in the era before anyone was on the internet, “[Accepting cards required] putting a modem in your shop, maintaining this dial-up thing, maintaining swipe equipment, dealing with errors.”
+As Lana Swartz, a media-studies professor at the University of Virginia and the co-editor of Paid, said to me, in the era before anyone was on the internet, accepting cards required “putting a modem in your shop, maintaining this dial-up thing, maintaining swipe equipment, dealing with errors.”

 This gave rise to the POS industry as we now know it.
 The banks were not going to develop and service the ecosystem of hardware and modems necessary to accept credit cards, and so a whole constellation of businesses rose up to offer these services to mom-and-pop players.
-Over decades, Ingenico (mostly in Europe) and Verifone (mostly in the US) came to dominate the actual payment hardware, and different point-of-sale hardware and software systems took over different niches.
+Over decades, Ingenico (mostly in Europe) and Verifone (mostly in the U.S.) came to dominate the actual payment hardware, and different point-of-sale hardware and software systems took over different niches.
 Then middlemen called Independent Sales Organizations, or ISOs, popped up to simplify the complexity of this world for someone who just wanted to sell futons or run a hamburger shop.
 They created whole packages of card-processing machines, POS systems, and accounts, which they’d roll up into a “solution” for individual merchants, and they also become responsible for assuming the risk of bad transactions.
 In other words, the ISOs are the complex, sometimes essential, sometimes shady layer between your corner bodega and the world of global finance.

 The point of sale, to this day, is shaped by what these companies offer.
-Philip Parker, who runs CardPaymentOptions.com, has dedicated the last decade of his life to figuring out what a merchant should do, faced with these realities.
+Philip Parker, who runs cardpaymentoptions.com, has dedicated the last decade of his life to figuring out what a merchant should do, faced with these realities.
 When he was in college, he got hired by an ISO, and when he started going into stores, he’d get run out by merchants angry at the last ISO guy who screwed them.
 “These business owners would be yelling at me, ‘I’ve already been burned by you guys one time!’”
 Parker told me.
-Basically, if you got laid off from the used-car sales lot, this industry might be your next gig.
+Basically, if you got laid off from the used-car-sales lot, this industry might be your next gig.

 Parker has now reviewed dozens of different card-payment systems from all kinds of different companies.
 There is huge variability in the fees that merchants have to pay, he told me, not just based on their systems but the cards that customers use.
 According to Cayan, a provider of point-of-sale equipment, there are “more than 700” different rates for different cards, transaction types, retail environments, and other factors.
-“My belief is that the confusion and complication are there are on purpose because it allows these financial institutions and ISOs to make more money and charge more without anyone understanding what’s happening,” Parker said.
+“My belief is that the confusion and complication are there on purpose because it allows these financial institutions and ISOs to make more money and charge more without anyone understanding what’s happening,” Parker said.

 It’s dizzying.
 The contracts ISOs have merchants sign also slow down the speed at which restaurants upgrade their equipment.
-They can get locked into multiyear leases on the one hand, and on the other, it can be such a hassle to get the point-of-sale equipment set up, that once it’s working, they don’t want to mess with anything.
+They can get locked into multiyear leases on the one hand, and on the other it can be such a hassle to get the point-of-sale equipment set up that once it’s working, they don’t want to mess with anything.

 Josh Bays, a San Francisco resident, has worked in retail and restaurants for the past decade.
 One place he works uses Square.
 The other uses a legacy system that runs off Windows 95.
 “It runs about as slow as you’d expect,” Bays told me.
 “It’s a four-hour ordeal to add potato salad to the menu.”